 Upon receipt of a summons, the defendant must file a timely response with the court, typically in the form of an answer or a motion to dismiss.
 The response should address the allegations in the complaint and may include any affirmative defenses.
 Failure to respond within the specified time may result in a default judgment against the defendant.

 Divorce papers are essential legal documents that initiate the process of ending a marriage.
-Depending on the process stage, different divorce papers need to be filed.
+The price to serve divorce documents depends on the experience of the process server and the complexity of the case.
+Different divorce papers also need to be filed with the court.
 These include:

 - Petition for Dissolution of Marriage – The initiating spouse files this document.
 It contains information that outlines the grounds for divorce, the division of marital assets, child custody obligations, and spousal support demands.